 PROJECT STATEMENT

-As the availability of affordable housing implodes, with evic:on rates and financial instability surpassing crisis levels, my ongoing project - Where the Heart Is: Portraits from American Trailer and Mobile Home Parks investigates and advocates for this deeply impacted, primarily American housing form and its residents.
-This multimedia, spatial justice collaboration challenges the ingrained stereotyping of the estimated 22 million Americans who live in communities of manufactured homes (as stigmatized trailer and mobile homes are being rebranded), revealing and archiving what’s rapidly being lost in their communities, while amplifying resident’s and advocate’s voices.
+As the availability of affordable housing collapses with eviction rates and financial instability surpassing crisis levels, my ongoing multi-media project - Where the Heart Is: Portraits from American Trailer and Mobile Home Parks investigates and advocates for this deeply impacted American housing form and its residents.
+This collaboration with residents and housing advocates challenges the ingrained stereotyping of the estimated 22 million Americans who live in communities of manufactured homes, as stigmatized trailer and mobile homes are being rebranded.
+Still photographic portraits of residents and their homes, video interviews, commissioned drone footage, and transcribed quotes from resident interviews all work together to reveal and archive what is being threatened and rapidly lost in their communities, while amplifying resident’s and advocate’s voices.

-My eye and heart are informed by impromptu conversations and videoed interviews with community residents from around the country, collaboration with professionals and scholars like Dr. Esther Sullivan – Sociologist, author, and advocate at UC Denver, and my affiliation with the national housing advocacy non-profit – MHAction (Manufactured Housing Action).
+My eye and heart are informed by conversations and recorded interviews with community residents from around the country, collaboration with professionals and scholars like Dr. Esther Sullivan – Sociologist, author, and advocate at UC Denver, and my affiliation with the resident led, national housing advocacy non-profit – Manufactured Housing Action (MHAction).

 I’m especially drawn to photograph the yards and entryways around homes where individual choices in ornamentation and landscaping reveal the personalities of the unseen occupants and capture their notions of welcome, of beauty, and of home.
 Portraits of individual homes are also visually classified and constructed into a library of typology grids, archiving differences and commonalities within and across communities and states.